A Vocabulary for the Antimatter Principle

 - Retrospective: Taking a look at the strategies presently being used to attend to folks’ needs.

 - Sprint: A time period during which we attend to a selected (sub)set of folks’ needs.

 - Status Quo: The use of default or habitual strategies for attending to folks’ needs.

 - Team: Some folks aligned (in principle) on attending to some folks’ needs.

 - User Story: A small, self-contained set of related needs.

 - WIP: The needs we’re presently in the process of attempting to meet.

-Are there any other words you’d like to see added to this list?
+Are there any other words or terms you’d like to see added to this list?